 What should be included in your video resume?
 In almost all cases, you’ll be submitting a written resume as well, and often a form application.
 Your video resume should not simply recap the same information that is included in the written resume.

 Instead, cover other, not so dry parts of your qualifications.
 The video should convey a sense of who you are: your personality, what it’s like to interact with you, and how excited you are about the opportunity you’re applying for.
 It should be considered a complement to your written resume rather than a replacement for it.
 Emphasize experiences related to the job you’re applying for that have been personally meaningful for you.
 Don’t just recite a dry list of your previous positions; that’s what your written resume is for.
 Describe something you’ve done — perhaps on a former job, perhaps in something outside the work environment but relevant — that shaped you in ways that make you a good fit for the position.

 Make sure the video is an appropriate length.
-In the context of a job application the prospective employer has limited amounts of time to spend.
+In the context of a job application, the prospective employer has limited amounts of time to spend.
 Keep your video short: no longer than three minutes.

 In today’s competitive job market, anything that makes you stand out and brings you to the notice of a prospective employer is a plus.
 A video resume can do just that.
-It offers you a personal appeal that goes beyond the dry facts included on your written resume or job application.
+It offers you a personal appeal that goes beyond the dry facts included in your written resume or job application.

-Your video resume should be produced with an eye to professionalism, and tailored to the corporate culture and expectations of your prospective employer and the type of work you’re looking for.
+Your video resume should be produced with an eye to professionalism and tailored to the corporate culture and expectations of your prospective employer and the type of work you’re looking for.
 It should also capture your personality and what you’re like to work with.
-That’s just as important as your on-paper qualifications — in some cases it’s more important.
+That’s just as important as your on-paper qualifications — in some cases, it’s more important.